1949 Florida hurricane: Treasure Coast

-Unofficial wind gusts reached 160 mph at Stuart.
+In the Treasure Coast region, a wind gust unofficially reached 160 mph at Stuart, as measured by a rooftop anemometer at a fire station, but instrumentation was disabled prior to the worst conditions.
 About 40% of homes in Stuart and commercial structures were severely damaged, while 90% of structures required repairs.
 A church, baseball park, and ice company was destroyed in the area's black neighborhoods.
 Many flimsy buildings were destroyed in the neighborhoods.
 Three portions of the Jensen causeway near Sewall's Point were ripped away.
 A hangar and beacon was destroyed at the local airport in Martin County.
 About 500 people were homeless in Stuart.
 A water mark of 8.5 ft (102 in) was recorded on the St. Lucie River near Stuart.
 In Fort Pierce, winds of 100 mph were reported.

 Trees, electrical poles, and power lines littered the streets, with nearly the entire city losing electricity.
 A hotel was deroofed and many businesses suffered substantial damage.
 Officials noted that every home suffered some degree of damage.
 The Indian River overflowed, flooding the city with millions of gallons of water.
 The hurricane destroyed 35 homes and damaged 3,300 others.
 Vero Beach reported sustained winds of 97 mph and peak gusts of 110 mph.
 A man was injured in Vero Beach while attempting to operate a pump in the midst of hurricane-force winds; he succumbed to his injuries at a hospital in Palm Beach about two weeks later.
 The hurricane damaged approximately 1,000 homes throughout Indian River County.